 Consultancy

-- Helped illustrator Klavs Motlzen design an interactive stellar sky, found in the Baneby Park.
+- Guiding illustrator Klavs Moltzen designing an interactive stellar sky, found in the Baneby Park.

 - Fact-checker / scientific consultant on Himlen set fra Jorden ("The sky from below") by Jakob A. Andersen.